Astrocyte: Radial glia

-Astrocytes are a sub-type of glial cells in the central nervous system.
-They are also known as astrocytic glial cells.
-Star-shaped, their many processes envelop synapses made by neurons.
-In humans, a single astrocyte cell can interact with up to 2 million synapses at a time.
-Astrocytes are classically identified using histological analysis; many of these cells express the intermediate filament glial fibrillary acidic protein (GFAP).
-Several forms of astrocytes exist in the central nervous system including fibrous (in white matter), protoplasmic (in grey matter), and radial.
-The fibrous glia are usually located within white matter, have relatively few organelles, and exhibit long unbranched cellular processes.
-This type often has astrocytic endfoot processes that physically connect the cells to the outside of capillary walls when they are in proximity to them.
-The protoplasmic glia are the most prevalent and are found in grey matter tissue, possess a larger quantity of organelles, and exhibit short and highly branched tertiary processes.
 The radial glial cells are disposed in planes perpendicular to the axes of ventricles.
-One of their processes abuts the pia mater, while the other is deeply buried in gray matter.
+One of their processes abuts the pia mater, while the other is deeply buried in grey matter.
 Radial glia are mostly present during development, playing a role in neuron migration.
 Müller cells of the retina and Bergmann glia cells of the cerebellar cortex represent an exception, being present still during adulthood.
 When in proximity to the pia mater, all three forms of astrocytes send out processes to form the pia-glial membrane.